Indemos/Distribution/README.md

 There are decent amount of actor-like frameworks on GitHub, including those that support an idea of Virtual Actors, e.g. `Orleans` and `Proto.Actor`
 The two mentioned frameworks are the closest to what I would like to use, but they have some drawbacks, like extra build step or inability to use different transport protocol.
 Below is the list of features built-in the current framework.
-Each of them can be considered as an advantage or a disadvantage depepnding on specific use-case.
+Each of them can be considered as an advantage or a disadvantage depending on specific use-case.

 # Features